dartfoundry/outseta/README.md

 A comprehensive Dart API client for the [Outseta.com](https://www.outseta.com?via=dartfoundry) REST API V1.
 This library provides a type-safe interface to interact with all Outseta API endpoints including CRM, Billing, Marketing, and Support functions.

+## 🚨 Breaking Changes in v2.0.0

+The `User` model has been renamed to `Profile` throughout the codebase.
+If you're upgrading from v1.x, you'll need to:
+- Update import statements from `User` to `Profile`
+- Change variable declarations from `User` to `Profile`
+- Update method calls that returned `User` objects to expect `Profile` objects

 [![pub package](https://img.shields.io/pub/v/outseta.svg)](https://pub.dev/packages/outseta)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+The change reflects the official Outseta API more accurately.
+The refactoring maintains 100% functional compatibility - only the naming has changed.
+All existing functionality, JSON serialization/deserialization, API endpoints, and behavior remain exactly the same.

 ## Features